bazaarvoice/jersey-hmac-auth/README.md

 [Dropwizard](http://dropwizard.io/).

 HMAC authentication provides a way for you to ensure the integrity and authenticity of API requests.
-You grant API access to permitted callers by given each one an API key and a secret key that they use when generating requests.
+You grant API access to permitted callers by giving each one an API key and a secret key that they use when generating requests.
 You can use this library to add support for HMAC authentication on the client and server.